Attempts to overturn the 2020 United States presidential election: December timeline

 John Eastman, author of the Eastman memos, began working with the Trump team in November 2020.
 Trump adviser Peter Navarro claimed that the "Green Bay Sweep" plan was developed over weeks prior to January 6, 2021.

 On December 13, Trump allies in the House were developing a plan involving Pence "to use Congress's tallying of electoral results on Jan.
 6 to tip the election to President Trump".
 Kenneth Chesebro emailed Rudy Giuliani and others pointing out that, if Pence were to recuse himself, Republican senator Chuck Grassley of Iowa would be in charge of certifying the election, and if Grassley were to delay doing so, this would give Trump more time for court battles.
-Chesebro's subject line called this the "'President of the Senate' strategy".
+Chesebro's subject line called this the President of the Senate' strategy".

 On December 21, Trump's legal advisors, Pence, and multiple members of Congress at a White House meeting discussed ways to challenge the January 6 certification process and results.

 On December 23, Trump re-tweeted the Ivan Raiklin "Operation Pence Card" memo while stating "America @VP @Mike_Pence MUST do this, tomorrow To defend our Constitution from our enemies ...
 Let him know!"

 On December 24, a Trump aide contacted John Eastman to request documentation of his legal theories concerning the certification process including the role of the vice president, resulting in the Eastman memos.

-On December 27, a lawsuit seeking to force action by Pence during the January 6 certification, Gohmert v.
-Pence (see below), was filed in a Texas court.
+On December 27, a lawsuit seeking to force action by Pence during the January 6 certification, Gohmert et al. v.
+Pence, was filed in a Texas court.

 On December 31, then-White House Chief of Staff Mark Meadows e-mailed a memo prepared by Jenna Ellis, a legal advisor to the Trump campaign, to one of Pence's top aides.
 The memo claimed that the Vice President should not open electoral ballots from six states "that have electoral delegates in dispute", and should defer the eventual count of electoral delegates until January 15.